Why is Agile methodology is better than waterfall?

 The client gives detailed inputs at the beginning of the process.
 There is no further involvement until the product is ready.

 The client is an essential part of the development process.
-Feedback and observations from the client are what drives each iteration.
+Feedback and observations from the client drive each iteration.

 Waterfall versus Agile: Why is Agile a clear winner?

 Waterfall relies heavily on the first step of its process: understanding requirements and documentation.
-Suppose even a part of the conditions aren’t understood precisely, or there is a mistake in the documentation.
+Suppose even one of the conditions isn’t understood precisely, or there is a mistake in the documentation.
 In that case, it makes things impossible to rectify until much later in the development stage.
 Such massive errors don’t happen with Agile since requirements are checked and confirmed in steps throughout the project.

-Since the process is sequential in Waterfall, if there is an issue that blocks one part of the process from moving forward, the whole process is stopped.
+Since the process is sequential in Waterfall, if an issue blocks one part of the process from moving forward, the whole process is stopped.
 With Agile, the team can work on something else on another part of the project if a blocking situation arises.
-Moreover, since team members work together during a Sprint, there are shared skill sets among the software team, which adds flexibility.
+Moreover, since team members work together during a Sprint, the software team shares skill sets, which adds flexibility.
 Work and time aren’t wasted if the project direction changes.

 In the Agile approach, the customer is not an outsider but is considered an integral part of the implementation team.
-The customer is included at each part of the process, from planning, right up to delivery.
+The customer is included in each part of the process, from planning right up to delivery.
 In Waterfall, however, there is a lot of time spent and effort made with the customer at the beginning of the project to figure out and document the details of the requirements.
-But after this, the customer isn’t involved until the product is ready.
-Customer feedback can therefore be built into the Agile process, but not with Waterfall.
+However, after this, the customer isn’t involved until the product is ready.
+Customer feedback can, therefore, be built into the Agile process, but not with Waterfall.

-Since the process is sequential in Waterfall, it’s challenging to return to an initial point and change something once a step is finished.
+Since the process is sequential in Waterfall, returning to an initial point and changing something once a step is finished is challenging.
 Agile has built-in flexibility and makes improvements in stages.
-Initially, it builds a precursor version of the end product called the “Minimum Viable Product” (MVP), which has enough value and features that people are willing to buy it initially, but there’s also a feedback loop so the customer can decide how the future versions are built.
+Initially, it builds a precursor version of the end product called the “Minimum Viable Product” (MVP), which has enough value and features that people are willing to buy it initially.
+Still, there’s also a feedback loop so the customer can decide how the future versions are built.
 The Waterfall method cannot keep up with market dynamics since the customer does not get the opportunity to see how an initial version works.

-Testing of the product in the Waterfall methodology is mainly done when the project is almost completed.
-If the customer’s requirements weren’t documented well in the early stages or changed because of changed market conditions, testing the product sometimes becomes redundant.
+Testing of the product using the waterfall methodology is mainly done when the project is almost completed.
+Testing the product sometimes becomes redundant if the customer’s requirements weren’t documented well in the early stages or changed because of changed market conditions.
 There is immense customer dissatisfaction because he will have to invest more to receive the outcome he actually needs.
-With Agile, testing happens through the whole process, so the customer checks at intervals that the end-product is precisely whatever was planned.
+With Agile, testing happens throughout the whole process, so the customer checks at intervals that the end product is precisely whatever was planned.

-While it is amply clear Agile project management is far superior to Waterfall, and other traditional approaches, successful implementation of Agile practices requires commitment from all the stakeholders and the willingness to invest both time and money to get things right.
+While it is clear that Agile project management is far superior to Waterfall and other traditional approaches, successful implementation of Agile practices requires commitment from all stakeholders and the willingness to invest both time and money to get things right.
 It will be challenging, but it will be rewarding.

 Join the Discussion